Falls police mourn the passing of beloved detective

 “She was a very good student, extremely hard working,” Conti recalled.

-Conti, who became's Zell's supervisor in the Falls Police Criminal Investigation Division (CID) said her achievements never surprised him.
+Conti, who became Zell’s supervisor in the Falls Police Criminal Investigation Division (CID), said her achievements never surprised him.

 Her partner in CID, now the detective lieutenant in the unit, Troy Earp, said Zell even volunteered to become the lead investigator in sex offense cases.
 It’s a job many detectives shy away from because of the complexity of the cases and the stress associated with them.